tw4l/brunnhilde/README.md

 To characterize HFS formatted disks, use both the "-d" and "--hfs" flags, and be sure to use a raw disk image as the source (HFSExplorer is unable to process forensically packaged disk images).
 This functionality works best in Bitcurator.
 Non-Bitcurator environments will require you to install additional dependencies (HFSExplorer and Java) and to configure some Brunnhilde settings, such as the path to the "unhfs.sh" script and potentially the options being passed to it.

 By default, Brunnhilde will keep a copy of the files exported from disk images in a "carved_files" directory.
-If you do not wish to keep a copy of these files after reporting is finished, you can pass the "-r" or "--removefiles" flag to have Brunnhilde delete the directory when it is finished characterizing the files.
+If you do not wish to keep a copy of these files after reporting is finished, you can pass the "-r" or "--removefiles" flag to have Brunnhilde delete the directory when it is finished.

 ### Dependencies